huaminghuangtw/Brainfoodie/posts/the-science-behind-dramatically-better-conversations.md

 ---

+# The Matching Principle

+* Successful communication requires recognizing what _kind_ of conversation is occurring and _matching_ one another.
+* If you don’t know what kind of conversation you’re having, it’s unlikely to connect.
+* When you’re frustrated that someone isn’t listening, the real problem might be that you’re having different types of conversations.
+Next time, pause and ask yourself: What kind of conversation are we actually having?
+Then match their energy.

+---

-**How to figure out which of the three conversations we’re in?**
+# How to figure out which of the three conversations we’re in?

 Ask “deep questions”: <mark>Instead of asking the _facts_ of someone’s life, ask how they _feel_ about life.</mark>

 1. Where do you work? → What do you love about your job?
 2. Where did you go to high school? → What was high school like?
 What did you learn there?
 What changed you there?
 3. “When was the last time you cried in front of someone?”

----

-**The Matching Principle**
-* Successful communication requires recognizing what _kind_ of conversation is occurring and _matching_ one another.
-* If you don’t know what kind of conversation you’re having, it’s unlikely to connect.